Suji04/Data_Structures/README.md

 # Data_Structures
-Implementation of all basic linear and non-linear data structures in C++
+Implementation of basic linear and non-linear data structures in C++

 ## Stack
   * push()